Text copied to clipboard!

 Responsibilities

-Text copied to clipboard!- Conduct comprehensive audiological assessments for students with hearing impairments.
+Text copied to clipboard!- Conduct hearing screenings and comprehensive audiological assessments for students.

-- Provide training and professional development for school staff on hearing loss and communication strategies.
+- Provide training and resources to educators on hearing loss and classroom accommodations.

-- Maintain accurate records and documentation of student progress and audiological services.
+- Maintain accurate records and documentation of services provided.

-- Stay current with advancements in audiological technology and educational best practices.
+- Stay current with advancements in audiology and educational practices.

 Requirements

-Text copied to clipboard!- Master's or Doctoral degree in Audiology from an accredited institution.
+Text copied to clipboard!- Master’s or doctoral degree in audiology from an accredited program.

 - Experience working with children and adolescents in educational settings.

-- Strong knowledge of hearing assistive technologies and accommodations.
+- Strong knowledge of hearing aids, cochlear implants, and assistive listening devices.

-- Ability to collaborate effectively with multidisciplinary teams.
+- Ability to work collaboratively with multidisciplinary teams.

 Potential interview questions

-Text copied to clipboard!- Can you describe your experience working with hearing-impaired students in educational settings?
+Text copied to clipboard!- What experience do you have working with students with hearing loss?

-- What strategies do you use to advocate for the needs of hearing-impaired students within schools?
+- What strategies do you use to educate students and staff about hearing health?

-- How do you stay current with advancements in audiological technology and educational practices?
+- How do you stay current with advancements in audiology?

-- Can you provide an example of a successful individualized educational plan you developed for a student?
+- Can you provide an example of advocating for a student’s needs?